TheSpaghettiDetective/obico-server/docs/jetson_guide.md

 # Run TSD server on Jetson Nano

-Thanks to Raymond's work, you can now easily run TSD server on Jetson.
+Thanks to Raymond's work, you can now easily run TSD server on a 4GB Jetson.

 ## Software requirements